rachelslaybaugh/NE155/README.md

 NE155
 =====

-This is a repository with any .tex other version-controllable files for NE155, Introduction to Numerical Simulations in Radiation Transport.
+This is a public repository with lesson files for NE155, Introduction to Numerical Simulations in Radiation Transport.

+Initially taught Spring 2014.

 Latex files can be constructed using pdflatex.

-Initially taught Spring 2014.
+.ipynb notebooks can be launched from the command line with
+> ipython notebook -matplotlib